kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 In summary, BuddyWorks is a very well rounded solution.
 It has the easiest way of creating pipelines in a Lego-like manner and the UX is unparalleled.

-If you work at BuddyWorks and are reading this, your product is perfect.
-As a finishing touch you could add auto-detection of the build system (i.e. setup the Maven action automatically if a pom.xml file is found).
-Other than that I would recommend that you look at the name clash between BuddyWorks and [Buddy](https://buddy.com/).
+If you work at BuddyWorks and are reading this, know that you have really nailed pipeline creation.
+As a finishing touch you could add auto-detection of the build system (i.e. setup a Maven action automatically if a pom.xml file is found).
+Other than that, I would recommend that you look at the name clash between BuddyWorks and [Buddy](https://buddy.com/).

 | Website    | [BuddyWorks](https://buddy.works/) |